-- Place traps: you can place over the garden (mostly around the infested plants) yellow sticky traps.
-They are used against insects that are attracted to the colour yellow and works perfectly against flea beetles.
+- Place traps: you can place them over the garden (mostly around the infested plants) yellow sticky traps.
+They are used against insects that are attracted to the colour yellow and work perfectly against flea beetles.

 - Watering: providing your plants with water and nutrients will protect them against flea beetles.
 Plants that lack water will be easily attracted by the beetles overnight.

 Field mice are rodents that we are all familiar with which occupy the garden occasionally.
 The brownie vermins can climb, jump and even swim.
 They live in forests, grass and bushy areas.
 They bury in the ground where they build a nest.